Zymbit-Docs/zymdocsy/content/tutorials/aws-iot/tls.md

 The following post will show you how to create and register a Zymkey Client Certificate for devices connecting to  AWS IoT, as well as how to publish data to AWS IoT using Zymkey.
 This will allow you to connect a client device to AWS IoT using the private key stored in a Zymkey hardware security module, which is inherently a more secure client certification and authentication method.

-_If you have a large number of client devices to connect to AWS IoT, considering using the more automated Just In Time Registration Process using Zymkey.
+_If you have a large number of client devices to connect to AWS IoT, consider using the more automated Just In Time Registration Process using Zymkey.
 [More details.](https://docs.zymbit.com/tutorials/aws-iot/jitr/)_

 ---
 AWS IoT uses a certificate based system for its TLS client authentication.
 This means that any attempted connection to the AWS IoT servers such as when pulling/publishing data, which is done through TLS/HTTPS, requires the client to **present a valid client certificate** as well as a **valid certificate authority certificate**.
 Furthermore the client must be able to **prove that they have the private key associated with the provided certificate**.
 Client Certificates are considered valid if they are registered with Amazon.

-In this example we will be using **AWS IoT's BYOC (Bring Your Own Certicate)** system to create a certificate based on Zymkey's private key and register it with Amazon. **The Zymkey certificate can be signed by either the AWS IoT root certificate authority or your own certificate authority, both methods will be covered here**.
+In this example we will be using **AWS IoT's BYOC (Bring Your Own Certicate)** system to create a certificate based on Zymkey's private key and register it with Amazon. **The Zymkey certificate can be signed by either the AWS IoT root certificate authority or your own certificate authority.
+Both methods will be covered here**.
 Once the setup is complete, you will be able to work with AWS IoT using their REST API, authenticating with Zymkey's private key.

 Classic client TLS authentication requires the user to keep their private key stored in a file, such as in a file called **zymkey.key**, and the key is read by whatever client is establishing the TLS connection so that it can be used to prove that you own the key.

-With Zymkey, authentication is done by a key that can no be read/exported and that isn't kept on the file system.
-This is done with CURL to make HTTPS requests, **but a future post will show how communicate with AWS IoT through their [REST API](http://docs.aws.amazon.com/iot/latest/apireference/Welcome.html) and authenticating with Zymkey's private key in Python.**
+With Zymkey, authentication is done by a key that cannot be read/exported and that isn't kept on the file system.
+The key is always stored in the Zymkey hardware.

+Lastly, we will show you how to test your setup.
+This is done with CURL to make HTTPS requests.
+A future post will show how communicate with AWS IoT through their [REST API](http://docs.aws.amazon.com/iot/latest/apireference/Welcome.html) and authenticating with Zymkey's private key in Python.